vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 Additionally, ShieldPay combines **activity verification (login time, orders, active hours)** with **claim limits and parametric thresholds**, reducing fraud and preventing misuse — a key limitation in existing insurance models.

 Finally, the solution demonstrates a **practical embedded insurance model using simulated platform APIs**, showing how real-time integration with gig platforms can enable fully automated, scalable income protection.

+## Adversarial Defense & Anti-Spoofing Strategy

+ShieldPay prevents GPS spoofing by validating real worker activity, not just location.

+The system differentiates genuine users from attackers using behavioral signals such as login activity, orders handled, active hours, and consistency with disruption conditions.

+Multiple signals are combined (activity data, historical patterns, and external factors like weather) to detect mismatches that indicate fraud.

+Flagged claims are not rejected instantly — they undergo additional validation, and high Trust Score workers are prioritized.

+This ensures strong fraud prevention while maintaining fairness for genuine workers.

 ---
 ##  System Architecture